 Outpost battles (1952-53): After U.S. forces dug in along main defensive lines, fewer men were captured.
 But they also staged north through the Suan Camps to Camp 1 or Camp 5.
 Toward the end of the war, men were simply held at Suan, then turned back from there during the exchange of POWs after war’s end.

-Air Pirate Prison: A total of 26 U.S. aircrew members and one Canadian were held at Mukden, now known as Shenyang, in Manchuria.
+Air Pirate Prison: A total of 26 U.S. aircrew members and one Canadian were held at Mukden, now known as Shenyang, in Northeast China.
 The CCF claimed to have shot them down over Chinese airspace or after hot pursuit back into North Korea.
 Eleven were released at war’s end, but the other 15 and the Canadian were held until 1954-55, then released through Hong Kong, since the Chinese did not consider them to be Korean War POWs.